struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 ### Now let\`s straight away jump and see the component in action, with help of below scenarios,

 **1. Always Confirm box + redirect to component example**
-- Let\`s say on click of 'Create Sales Order' button on Account Record we want always show a confirm box with 'Are you Sure?' message with Yes/No buttons, and then,
+- Let\`s say on click of 'Create Sales Order' button on Account Record we want to always show a confirm box with 'Are you Sure?' message with Yes/No buttons, and then,
   * If user clicks Yes, redirect them to 'newSalesOrderWizard.cmp'(1a) or open the component in modal(1b).
   * If clicks No then close the confirm modal.